 Google was granted a patent today on a voice query interface.

-There are a number of potential issues with understanding speech when trying to perform searches by voice query, which are described by the patent filing.
+There are many potential issues with understanding speech when trying to perform searches by voice query, which are described by the patent filing.

 With most speech recognition technology, there can be high error rates when the vocabulary used is large, and the amount of dialogue used is small.
 Those applications often need to be trained to recognize unique vocal inflections from speakers.
 A search query is often limited to a handful of words or less.

 Voice interfaces for search engines currently limit that problem by keeping the scope of communication small, asking the searcher to choose from a limited number of categories, and drilling down to smaller categories while providing limited sets of choices.

 This can cause voice query search to be slow, and limited to pre-chosen categories from the search engine.